-On a rainy day (very common in Ireland), I travelled by bus from Dublin to Belfast, in Northern Ireland.
-On my arrival in Belfast, I immediately thought about London and I noticed differences between this city and Dublin.
-In Belfast, the taxis are London-style, the streets look “heavier” and darker and the architectural style is grandiose.
-On this post, I leave you with 5 places you can’t miss in Belfast, the city of the Titanic.
+On a rainy day (not common at all in Ireland!!), I travelled by bus from Dublin to Belfast in Northern Ireland.
+On arrival in Belfast, I immediately remembered London and started to notice differences between Belfast and Dublin.
+In Belfast, the taxis are London style, the streets are “heavier” and darker and the architectural buildings are grand and in London style.
+In today’s post, I bring you 5 places you can’t miss in Belfast, the city of Titanic.

 Read also: Dublin: 10 Places You Can’t Miss

 The construction of Belfast City Hall was completed in 1906.
 It was built to celebrate Queen Victoria’s recognition of Belfast as a city in 1888.

 The interior of the building is a tribute to all those who died in the wreck of the Titanic.
 The entrance to the Belfast City Hall is free of charge and there are several reasons for interest, among which are the Grand Staircase, the Reception Room, the Great Hall and the Titanic Memorial Garden.

 Belfast is a vibrant, young city.
 Part of the city’s history can be seen on the facades of buildings scattered throughout the city.
 There are several themes portrayed, from politics to civil war.
 There is no lack of portraits of the artistic and intellectual success of the city.

 The Cathedral Quarter is the busiest area in the city and concentrates the most famous pubs in the city, highlighting The Dark House (has one of the gates of Game of Thrones), Duke of York, The Harper Bar and Sunflower.